SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 Let us create our first React application.

-First open a terminal instance in a directory of your choice.
+First, open a terminal instance in a directory of your choice.

 Make sure you have Node.js installed by typing `node -v`.